Joey Gallo Player Props: Twins vs. Red Sox

-Joey Gallo -- with a slugging percentage of .200 in his past 10 games (including no homers) -- will be in action for the Minnesota Twins against the Boston Red Sox, with Kutter Crawford on the mound, on June 20 at 7:40 PM ET.
+On Wednesday, Joey Gallo (.176 slugging percentage in past 10 games, with zero home runs) and the Minnesota Twins play the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
+First pitch is at 7:40 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Red Sox.
+He had a hitless performance in his most recent game (0-for-4) against the Red Sox.

 Joey Gallo Game Info & Props vs. the Red Sox